What is All In Plus?

 The Council of Europe's Sport Division is responsible for the implementation of the All In Plus project.
-At the moment, 21 countries have expressed an interest in taking an active role in the project and have confirmed their readiness to participate in the data collection campaign.
+At the moment, 22 countries have expressed an interest in taking an active role in the project.

 The All In Plus project will be run in close collaboration with important partners from public authorities, sports organisations, non-governmental organisations (NGOs) and networks, and gender equality experts, who will all provide their expertise.
 They will be involved in various stages of the project and its activities.